 - Export of specimens: Allowed

-Regulatory for Medical Devices Clinical Trials in the USA
+Regulatory for medical devices Clinical trials in the United States

 FDA’s Center for Devices and Radiological Health (CDRH) is responsible for regulating firms that manufacture, repackage, relabel, and/or import medical devices sold in the United States.

 CDRH regulates radiation-emitting electronic products (medical and non-medical) such as lasers, x-ray systems, ultrasound equipment, microwave ovens, and color televisions.